Who constitutes the IRB at UA Little Rock?

-Anyone who knows or suspects such an incident should contact the Research Compliance Officer, IRB Administrator, an IRB board member or Chair and provide whatever information is available.
+Anyone who knows or suspects such an incident should contact the Office of Research Compliance and provide whatever information is available.
 The IRB adheres to the federal whistleblower guidelines.
 Also, anonymous reports are accepted.
-An email can be sent to email@example.com or a call placed to the Research Compliance Officer or the IRB Administrator (501.569.8657, or 501.569.8656, respectively.)
+An email can be sent to firstname.lastname@example.org or a call can be placed to the Office of Research Compliance at 501-916-6209.

 What happens to me if I report a suspected incident of noncompliance?

 If you have identified yourself, you may be asked more questions by the Office of Research Compliance.
 You will be offered all protection you are entitled to by Federal law under the Inspector General Act of 1978.